 prerelease: asks you for a version number (defaults to the current version minus a ‘dev’ or so), updates the setup.py or version.txt and the CHANGES/HISTORY/CHANGELOG file (with either .rst/.txt/.md/.markdown or no extension) with this new version number and offers to commit those changes to subversion (or bzr or hg or git).

 release: copies the the trunk or branch of the current checkout and creates a version control tag of it.
 Makes a checkout of the tag in a temporary directory.
 Offers to register and upload a source dist of this package to PyPI (Python Package Index).
 Note: if the package has not been registered yet, it will not do that for you.
 You must register the package manually (python setup.py register) so this remains a conscious decision.
 The main reason is that you want to avoid having to say: “Oops, I uploaded our client code to the internet; and this is the initial version with the plaintext root passwords.”

 postrelease: asks you for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the CHANGES/HISTORY/CHANGELOG file with this and offers to commit those changes to version control.
 Note that with git and hg, you’d also be asked to push your changes (since 3.27).
 Otherwise the release and tag only live in your local hg/git repository and not on the server.

 Note: markdown files should use the “underline” style of headings, not the “atx” style where you prefix the headers with # signs.

 There are some additional tools:

-longtest: small tool that renders a setup.py’s long description and opens it in a web browser.
-This assumes an installed docutils (as it needs rst2html.py).
+longtest: small tool that renders the long description and opens it in a web browser.
+Handy for debugging formatting issues locally before uploading it to pypi.

 lasttagdiff: small tool that shows the diff of the current branch with the last released tag.
 Handy for checking whether all the changes are adequately described in the changes file.